Stone Duality for Topological Convexity Spaces: Stone Duality

 For all of these representations of $T_0$ topological spaces, the fibration is a forgetful functor.
 Furthermore, we see that the fibres are additional structure on the coframe, and that they are partially ordered by inclusion of this additional structure.
 Furthermore, every fibre has a top element, which gives an adjoint to this fibration sending a spatial coframe to the top element of the fibre over it.
 (In fact, this adjoint extends to all coframes, because spatial coframes are reflective in all coframes).
 The top elements of the fibres are exactly the sober spaces.

 Not all fibres have bottom elements.
 However, a large number of the fibres of the fibration $T_0\textrm{-}\Topol\morphism{C}\SpatialCoframe\op$ do have bottom elements and are actually complete Boolean algebras.
 This is probably easiest to see from the representation as coframes with a chosen set of elements which are closures of points of the topological space.
 If $S\!_0$ is the smallest such set of closed sets that can arise as closures of points, and $S\!_1$ is the largest set, then any set between $S\!_0$ and $S\!_1$ is a valid set of points, making the poset of possible sets of points isomorphic to the Boolean algebra $P(S\!_1\setminus S\!_0)$.
 The topological spaces that can occur as the bottom elements of fibres are spaces where the closure of every point cannot be expressed as a union of closed sets not containing that point.
 That is, for every $x\in X$, $\overline{\{x\}}\setminus \{x\}$ is closed.
-Spaces with this property are called $T\!_D$ spaces~\cite{AullThron}. $T\!_D$ spaces have the interesting property that the inclusion of the lattice of subspaces of a $T\!_D$ space $X$ into the lattice of coframe congruences of the coframe of closed sets of $X$ is injective.
+Spaces with this property are called $T\!_D$ spaces~\cite{AullThron}.

 Clearly, all $T\!_1$ spaces are $T\!_D$ because in a $T\!_1$ space $\overline{\{x\}}\setminus \{x\}=\emptyset$ is closed.
 However, even if we restrict to $T\!_1$ spaces and atomic spatial coframes, the assignment of an atomic spatial coframe to the bottom element in the corresponding fibre is not functorial, because the adjoint to a coframe homomorphism between $T\!_D$ spaces does not necessarily preserve join-indecomposable elements.
 This is why the focus of attention in most of the literature has been on sober spaces, rather than $T\!_D$ spaces.
 In order to model the morphisms between $T\!_D$ spaces, we need to restrict to coframe homomorphisms whose adjoint preserves join-indecomposable elements.
 While most of the topological spaces of interest are $T\!_D$, many of the fibres of the fibration $T_0\textrm{-}\Topol\morphism{C}\SpatialCoframe\op$ contain only a singleton $T\!_0$ topological space, which is therefore both sober and $T\!_D$.
+(Several equivalent characterisations of when this occurs are given in~\cite{Hoffman1977}.)
 Thus many important topological spaces are sober.